$tomail[0]="you@yourdomain.com";

 The config hidden field may seem confusing, but it is done this way to prevent spambots from harvesting actual email addresses from hidden fields the way many scripts do.

-It is possible to have a selectable recipient list by making your config field a select type form field like so:
+It is possible to have a selectable recipient list by making your config field a select type form field like so, which makes the config value variable upon the choice of the user.

 <select name="config">